Measurity/ModTemplateValheim/README.md

  - Rename the ModTemplateValheim.sln to rename mod.
 Things not yet automatically renamed:
    - Code namespaces
    - The BepInPugin attribute on Mod.cs.
-   - Mod name in /AssemblyInfo.cs (shared between all projects)

 ## Requirements
  - MSBuild 16+ (installed with Visual Studio)